archiegoodman2/archiegoodman2/README.md

 - 👋 Hi, I’m @archiegoodman2
 - 👀 I’m interested in ...
-Cybersecurity, american football, chess and fitness!
+Cybersecurity, surfing, brazilian jiu-jitsu, and fitness!
 - 🌱 I’m currently learning ...
-Python!
-And afterwards, I aim to start learning Java too.
+Python, Javascript, C# and hopefully java and C++ soon
 - 💞️ I’m looking to collaborate on ...
-A huge variety of python projects.
+A huge variety of python and javascript projects, notably around cybersecurity.
 - 📫 How to reach me ...

 <!---
 archiegoodman2/archiegoodman2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.